Managing Drive for Google Apps

-You can use Google Drive to store all file types, including documents, presentations, music, photos, and videos.
-You can open many file types right in your browser, including PDFs, Microsoft Office files, high-definition video, and many image file types, even if you don't have the corresponding program installed on your computer.
+Use Google Drive to store all file types, including PDF or Microsoft Word documents, Excel presentations, music files, photos, videos, and more.
+View many file types right in your browser, even if you don't have the corresponding program installed on your computer!

 Use Drive to create and share documents using Google Docs editors, such as Google Docs, Sheets, and Slides.
 Each editor is a separate web app for creating a specific type of document.
 There are editors for creating text documents, spreadsheets, presentations, drawings, and forms.
 You can launch editors from Drive—creating a text document from Drive, for example, launches the Google Docs editor.
 Or use an editor separately.
 Open Slides, for example, to create and manage just your presentations.

 As a Google Apps administrator, you can...

 Use your Admin console's Drive Audit log to monitor your team's use of Google Docs editors like Docs, Sheets, and Slides.
 Track how many documents people on your team are creating, who's using which types of documents, and more.

 Manage settings in your Admin console to control how documents are shared by default or whether users can share documents outside of your organization.

 Manage storage space